whitefusionhq/ellisflutes_site/src/_products/AYCBasketA.md

 ---
-title: Curly Douglas Fir Basketmaker, Key of Bflat (right handed)
+title: Alaskan Yellow Cedar Basketmaker, Key of A (right-handed)
+date: '2021-06-02T23:01:36+00:00'
 categories: rim-blown
-published: false
+published: true
-price: '350.0'
+price: 275
 cloudinary_ids:
-- ellisflutes2018/CDFBasketBflat1_mxbrie
-- ellisflutes2018/CDFBasketBflat2_kamfcj
+- ellisflutes2018/AYCBasketA1_wx4dcl
-- ellisflutes2018/CDFBasketBflat3_mmnme5
+- ellisflutes2018/AYCBasketA2_ucwnuk
-- ellisflutes2018/CDFBasketBflat4_hm6xdu
+- ellisflutes2018/AYCBasketA3_vb8zla
 html_embed: <iframe width="100%" height="20" scrolling="no" frameborder="no" allow="autoplay"
   src="https://w.soundcloud.com/player/?url=https%3A//api.soundcloud.com/tracks/536548146&color=%23ff5500&inverse=false&auto_play=false&show_user=true"></iframe>
-out_of_stock: true
+out_of_stock: false
-inventory: 0
+inventory: 1
 weight: 450
 ---

-Beautiful and rare Curly Douglas Fir Basketmaker, Key of Bflat for a right-handed player.
-Sorry the sound sample is in the key of A, but it will give you a feeling for the range.
+Alaskan Yellow Cedar, Key of Bflat for right-handed player.

 *For all wooden flutes, I recommend one of my Flute Care Kits.
 They are only available as an add-on purchase at the time of checkout (after you have pressed the “Add to cart” button you will see the option for the care kit right along side and you have to select it from the menu).
 The care kit includes the recommended wax, fine steel wool and instructions for maintaining the finish on your flute.
 Not for use on ebonite flutes.*